tomsasani/tomsasani.github.io/_posts/2020-10-07-snakemake.md

 **The `all` rule tells Snakemake what the final output of the entire pipeline should be.** In this case, we want the final output to be an aligned BAM.

 In this example, Snakemake finds the rule that outputs `A.sorted.bam` (which is `bwa_align`), and checks to see if that rule has access to all of its necessary inputs (a reference and two FASTQ files).
-If not, Snakemake finds the rules that produce those files, and runs them.
+If not, Snakemake finds the rules that produce those files and runs them.
 And so on.
 Once `bwa_align` has all of the inputs it needs, Snakemake runs it to produce the final output.

 And let's say that for whatever reason, `bwa_align` fails when its run.
 When we re-run the pipeline, Snakemake will check that its input files are present.
 Since all of the previous rules will have been run before invoking `bwa_align`, Snakemake will see that its inputs are present and won't re-run any of the upstream steps!